-Eric Merrell was born in Gilroy, California on April 24, 1978 and raised there and in Rochester, New York.
-Early studies during high school included studying watercolor with Diane Wallace and oil painting with Jim Smyth at the Pacific Art League of Palo Alto, California.
-Moving back to the east coast after high school, Merrell worked with Al Gury at The University of the Arts and The Pennsylvania Academy of Fine Arts, both in Philadelphia.
-After spending two years in the city, he moved back to California, transferring to Art Center College of Design in Pasadena.
-For a time during school Merrell worked at the Norton Simon Museum, where the long hours on the job offered plenty of time to study and sketch from the collections.
-He also worked for the California Art Club, researching historic material and at one point interviewing Evelyn Payne Hatcher, the daughter of Edgar and Elsie Payne, early CAC members.
-Upon receiving a BFA with honors and graduating from Art Center in 2001, Merrell pursued painting.
+Born in Gilroy, California, Eric Merrell was raised there and in Rochester, New York.
+Returning to California, early art classes included watercolor painting with Diane Wallace followed by figure and portrait painting in oil with Jim Smyth at the Pacific Art League of Palo Alto, California.
+Moving back to the east coast for college, Merrell took classes with Al Gury at The University of the Arts and The Pennsylvania Academy of Fine Arts, both in Philadelphia.
+After spending two years in the city he moved back to California, transferring to Art Center College of Design in Pasadena.

-His adventures have included many trips around California: throughout the Sierras, along the Pacific Coast and exploring the desert; a solo cross-country painting trip in 2002 took him to Philadelphia and back.
-Later that year Merrell traveled to France and spent three months painting in the countrysides and cities of Lyon, Chamonix and Dijon, among many others.
-In April of 2004 he was invited to stay at the Old Battersea House in London and paint along with ten other young artists; his paintings were featured in an subsequent exhibition held at The Forbes Gallery in New York City in January 2005.
-In 2009 Merrell was selected as one of six artists from around the world for the Joshua Tree Highlands Artist Residency in Joshua Tree, CA. Work from the residency was presented in a solo exhibit at The Forbes Gallery during the summer of 2010.
+Working extensively on location, Merrell has painted throughout the Sierra Nevada and San Gabriel Mountain ranges, the Mojave and Colorado deserts, along the Pacific Coast, plus east coast locales like Cape Cod and Maine.
+In late 2002 Merrell traveled to France and painted in the countrysides and cities of Lyon, Chamonix and Dijon, among many others.
+In April 2004 Merrell was invited to stay at the Old Battersea House in London and paint along with ten other young artists; his paintings were featured in a subsequent group exhibition held at The Forbes Gallery in New York City in January 2005.